Sperm Sharing at the Hull IVF Unit

 - According to the Human Fertilisation and Embryology Act 1990, you will not be the legal parent of any children resulting from your donated sperm, nor will you have any financial or social obligations to those children.

-- You will be required to have counselling about the implications of the proposed treatment.
+- You and your partner will be required to have counselling about the implications of the proposed treatment.

 Please note: The couple will not proceed with their own treatment until the process of sperm donation is complete and the quarantine period with follow-up screening tests have been passed.